ljv5555/campaignmanager/README.md

-<!doctype html><html><head></head><body><pre>
 # campaignmanager

-Files found here include a Database Schema design (db_schema_info.txt).
+* Files found here include a Database Schema design (db_schema_info.txt).
 From that, I made simple POJOs and used Grails to generate the basic CRUD skeleton.

-Under the src folder, ChooserImpl is the old implementation, ChooserImpl2 wraps the apache implementation.
+* Under the src folder, ChooserImpl is the old implementation, ChooserImpl2 wraps the apache implementation.

-test1 and test2 validate the old and new implementations have results where    result-25% &lt; actual &lt; result+25%
+* test1 and test2 validate the old and new implementations have results where    result-25% &lt; actual &lt; result+25%

-the other annotated tests show the relative times taken with various collection sizes:
+* the other annotated tests show the relative times taken with various collection sizes:

 JUnit output: